 Recent studies published in journals such as Frontiers In Integrative Neuroscience or the Journal of Neurochemistry suggest that studies on the medicinal use of cannabis is a therapeutic challenge in many fields where neurosciences cannot be left aside.
-For neurology the use of Cannabis derivatives such as TCH or CBD in the treatment of neurodegenerative diseases such as Alzheimer's is a unique opportunity.
+For neurology the use of Cannabis derivatives such as THC or Hemp in the treatment of neurodegenerative diseases such as Alzheimer's is a unique opportunity.

 The common treatments for neuropathological conditions do not currently offer options other than the treatment of some of the symptoms that accompany these diseases that attack the functioning of the brain, and some authors even report an increase in mortality in patients with dementia who were suggested to use antipsychotics, anxiolytics and antidepressants.
 Contrary to this, cannabis treatments appear to be more promising, among other reasons because they produce fewer side effects, and cannabis treatments may provide effective results so far little known.